 Spend 90 minutes on the water.

-Ancient beech forest lines the river and Lake Manapouri is surrounded by mountain scenery.
+Ancient beech forest lines the river and Lake Manapouri is surrounded by mountains

-Learn about Maori culture and European history from passionate guides while having a blast.
+Learn about Maori culture and European history from passionate guides.

 Small boats take up to 13 passengers, with Fiordland Jet being the only commercial scenic operator.